MetaFFI/lang-plugin-test/runtime/README.md

 # XLLR of the *Go* Plugin

 Go XLLR plugin calls functions in Go C-Shared dynamic libraries.
-It loads the foreign modules, loads the exported foreign function stub (created by the OpenFFI compiler) and calls it.
+It loads the foreign modules, loads the exported foreign function stub (created by the MetaFFI compiler) and calls it.
 The XLLR plugin is used when **Calling to** *Go*

 ## xllr_plugin_interface